 Pilot Berths in the saloon

 There are two bunks with curtains in the saloon.
-Please note the genders may be mixed.
-This gives easy access at night to the WC and you can always stay up and write your journal on the saloon table whilst your other resident sleeps.
+As in common with many communal spaces on yachts, the genders may be mixed in the saloon berths.
+These bunks offer easy access at night to the WC and you can always stay up and write your journal on the saloon table whilst your other resident sleeps.
 You will always be first to the cup of breakfast tea in these bunks.

 The Forward Cabin - Affordable but Cozy!

 There are 4 bunks in the forward cabin but only 3 are used.
 The steps are steep and ladder like and there is not much floor space.
 The beauty of it it is the berth prices are cheaper, and you can sneak off for a kip in the middle of the day without anyone spotting you!
-Please note the genders may be mixed.
+Please note the genders may be mixed in this cabin.
+To reach the WC at night you will need to go on deck and either 'admire the stars' or pop down the other hatch to access the washroom and toilet.

 Double Cabin - sleeps 1-3 people